kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 The Phone Signature view instead compares a distributed pattern across 100 vocabulary-aligned coordinates with frozen phone prototypes.
 No single star gives the answer; the constellation carries the information.

 On held-out speakers, the brightest coordinate reached about **63.5% phone macro-F1**, while the distributed signature reached roughly **80%**, including on strict unseen-word examples.
-More phonetic structure survives in the overall pattern than in its top label.
+In these tests, the overall pattern carried more recoverable phone information than its top label.
+Whether that pattern is best understood as phonetic structure, an acoustic correlate, or something else needs further experiments.

 The model stayed frozen, but the map and prototypes were fitted with supervised examples.
 The measurements use native 20 ms states; the public map groups them into overlapping 100 ms windows for readability.
 Those windows are not phone boundaries, and their labels are similarities, not probabilities.

-A natural next test is to hide the audio and transcript and ask a phonetician or language model to reconstruct the words from the Phone Signature sequence alone.
+One experiment I want to try next is to hide the audio and transcript, then ask a phonetician or language model to reconstruct the words from the Phone Signature sequence alone.

 ### What happens if we touch a switch?